-When you walk into the huge area, you'll notice it's not just a music store and coffee shop.
+When you walk inside, you'll notice it's not just a music store and coffee shop.
 They say they consider themselves the area's best gift shop.

-"We decided if we're going to diversify, let's just go for it.
-And we basically filled up the coffee shop now full of gift items and apparel and apparel accessories and crazy gifts and novelties and children's toys and...we, we sell a lot of stuff now," said Bunnell.
+"We decided, if we're going to diversify, let's just go for it.
+And we basically filled up the coffee shop now full of gift items and apparel and apparel accessories and crazy gifts and novelties and children's toys and we sell a lot of stuff now," said Bunnell.

-And just like he intended 42 years ago when the Record Exchange was first opened, he wants people to leave the iconic store with a smile on their faces.
+And just like he intended 42 years ago when the Record Exchange was first opened, Bunnell wants people to leave the iconic store with a smile on their faces.

 "It's supposed to be entertaining.
 This is supposed to be an entertaining store where like-minded or unlike-minded people can meet and feel comfortable," said Bunnell.